How to Become a Computer Engineer

 Day in the Life of a Computer Engineer

 Before you decide to become a computer engineer, learn more about a typical day on the job.

 Finding an accredited computer engineering program marks the first step in your career journey.
 Explore your options here.

 The steps to become a computer engineer include earning a bachelor's degree and gaining work experience.
-A bachelor's degree typically takes four years to complete.
+A bachelor's degree takes around four years to complete.

 To become a computer engineer, you need at least a bachelor's degree.
 Many schools offer programs in computer engineering, but some candidates have backgrounds in electrical engineering or computer science.

 What experience do I need to become a computer engineer?